26nguyej/jacobnguyen16/_posts/2026-02-04-daily-journal.md

   - GitHub
 ---

+### February 10, 2026

+Today I began and finished the namesplitting for the 1983 metadata extraction, and then used the simple yearbook editor html to manually review names.
+There were 4 errors, and they were all resolved by me before being saved to an edited JSON file.
+After manually reviewing, I began the matching pipeline, which completed, and the next step is to use the matching review editor to match the activities and sports to the students.

+### February 6, 2026
+I completed verifying the metadata for the 1983 yearbook and began the extraction process, which took a long time.
+Then, I used claude to once gain generate the .yml file for the orchestrator to run the xtraction scripts.
+I was able to begin the extraction phase and complete it, generating a new file with records of names.

 ### February 5, 2026
 Today, I continued verifying the metadata for the 1983 yearbook by cross referencing the pdf scan with the sheets extracted by gemini.
 I got about halfway through it today.